 Rarely does a single product shine in every one of our evaluations, but the KitchenAid Professional handily manages this feat.
 This machine has a large 6-quart bowl that makes double and even triple batches recipes possible — a real boon for production cooking.
 However, this large size requires the user to help incorporate ingredients that occasionally get stuck on the bottom or pushed to the sides of the bowl.
 This minor issue is not the result of a lack of power.
-Our tests revealed a sturdy, robust machine that easily mixed and kneaded the stiffest of doughs, while still having the ability to neatly whip cream and mix smooth buttercream frosting.
-The only caveat to the praise we shower on this marvelous machine is that it is likely more machine than most kitchens require.
+Our tests revealed a sturdy, robust machine that easily mixed and kneaded the stiffest of doughs while still having the ability to whip cream and mix smooth buttercream frosting neatly.
+The only caveat to the praise we shower on this marvelous kitchen appliance is that it is likely more machine than most kitchens require.

 Ease of Use

 The Professional has several features that make it pretty darn easy to have an enjoyable and productive experience.
-First off, the bowl-lift design and the bowl handle make for a fairly easy bowl placement and removal — though one-handed operation requires more effort than some tilt-head models.
-The bowl-lift design also reduces spillage when adding while mixing as the bowl to head gap can be quickly expanded with the turn of a lever.
+First off, the bowl-lift design and the bowl handle make for a somewhat easy bowl placement and removal — though one-handed operation requires more effort than some tilt-head models.
+The bowl-lift design also reduces spillage when adding while mixing as the bowl-to-head gap can be quickly expanded with the turn of a lever.
 Additionally, the base of this machine is also super stable, so no worries about having to chase the mixer around the countertop.

-Further increasing the ease of use, the Professional employs a slow start-up rotation function that, as the name implies, stars the mixing at the lowers speed before ramping it up.
+Further increasing the ease of use, the Professional employs a slow start-up rotation function that, as the name implies, starts the mixing at a lower speed before ramping it up.
 Additionally, the model has a splash guard.
-Both of these features are well received given the 575-watt, 10-speed motor and planetary rotation that is capable of flinging dough into low-earth orbit.
+Both of these features are well received given the 575-watt, 10-speed motor and planetary rotation capable of flinging dough into low-earth orbit.
 Aside from keeping what you're working on where you want it, these features combine with the smooth finish of the machine to make clean-up as easy as 1-2-3.

-The only thing that stands in the way of the Professional delivering a perfect performance is the bowl/mixer interface.
+The bowl/mixer interface is the only thing that stands in the way of the Professional delivering a perfect performance is the bowl/mixer interface.
 The bowl-lift crank is limited to two settings, and the all-the-way-up setting leaves a bit of a gap between the bowl and the mixing attachment.
 This requires the user to scrape the bowl occasionally for unincorporated ingredients to get them into the mix.

-Many a home baker will remember the first time they made a recipe that called for whipping egg whites or cream to stiff peaks.
-The author recalls being a bit overwhelmed with this step, and — not having Youtube at the time — having to call his grandmother for guidance.
+Many home bakers will remember the first time they made a recipe that called for whipping egg whites or cream to stiff peaks.
+One tester recalls being a bit overwhelmed with this step, and without Youtube at the time, having to call his grandmother for guidance.
 While there is no substitute for the experience that older bakers can offer, having a tool like a stand mixer at your disposal is a real benefit.
-Good hand-whipping technique is very mechanical, and so a stand mixer is a great substitute.
-However, where forearm fatigue can keep one from over-whipping, a stand mixer can easily overdo the process.
+Since a good hand-whipping technique is very mechanical and involves a whisk, a stand mixer is a great substitute.
+However, a stand mixer can easily overdo the process where forearm fatigue can keep one from over-whipping.

 The other test we run to assess whipping is a volume test.
-For this test we whip a half cup of cream to stiff peaks, recording the increase in volume and the time it takes to get there.
+We whip a half cup of cream to stiff peaks for this test, recording the increase in volume and the time it takes to get there.
 This test tells us how much air was introduced into the medium and gives us an idea of the amount of force going into the effort.
 Faster is not necessarily better when it comes to whipping.
 The Professional crushes in this evaluation.
 It increased the volume of the cream from 1/2 cup to 1 1/4 cups.
 This volume increase is at the top of the class, while the time it took to get there is about average at 3 mins 12 secs.

-Kneading dough by hand is a laborious task that can be done by a machine if that machine has a sufficiently powerful motor and a proper dough hook attachment.
+Kneading dough by hand is a laborious task that a machine can do if that machine has a sufficiently powerful motor and a proper dough hook attachment.
 The KitchenAid Professional has both.
-We can say this with confidence because we made pizza dough in the machine, and it performed wonderfully.
+We can confidently say this because we made pizza dough in the machine, and it performed wonderfully.
 After baking off the dough, the pizza crust was light and airy crumb with a crispy exterior.
-The reason why the crust came out so well is that it was worked correctly by the dough hook, and as a result, it rose properly in the oven.
+The crust came out so well because it was worked correctly by the dough hook, and as a result, it rose adequately in the oven.

 The Professional is a superb machine.
-It leads the class in nearly every metric and boasts a larger bowl and a more convenient interface than many of its peers.
-However, the price of the machine reflects the performance, and it's probably more machine than most home cooks and bakers need.
-If you are thinking production, this is your best bet, but it comes at a cost.
+It leads our top-tier stand mixers in nearly every metric and boasts a larger bowl and a more convenient interface than many peers.
+However, the machine's price reflects the performance, and it's probably more machine than most home cooks and bakers need.
+We suggest going with this option if you are thinking of production and you don't mind the cost.